1dentified/Eldritch_Knowledge/operator_laptop_setup.md

 ## Base OS: Ubuntu 20.04

-> We don't go with the most up to date long term relase becasue the current 22.04 doesn't not yet have enough mileage to test the new kernel, drivers and pacakages for compatibilty.
+> We don't go with the most up to date long term release becasue the current 22.04 doesn't not yet have enough mileage to test the new kernel, drivers and pacakages for compatibilty.

 1. Download Ubuntu ISO for 22.04 LTS https://releases.ubuntu.com/20.04/